Mohith8861/readme_test/readme.md

 ### 3. **Progress Tracking**

-- Users can mark topics as "Not Started","In Progress" or "Completed," and the app updates the progress bar in real-time.
+- Users can mark topics as "Not Started","In Progress" or "Completed," and the app updates the progress bar in real time.

 ### 4. **Social Collaboration**